Skip to main content

 • understand the features and capabilities of various web markup languages

-• be able to design appropriate representations for web data
+• design appropriate representations for web data

-• be able to specify appropriate schemas for web data
+• specify appropriate schemas for web data